quanteda/tutorials.quanteda.io/content/import-data/pre-formatted.en.markdown

 ```

 {{% notice warning %}}
-The most common problem in loading data into R is misspecifing locations of files or directories.
+The most common problem related to loading data into R are misspecified locations of files or directories.
 If a path is relative, check where you are using `getwd()` and set the root directory of your project using `setwd()`.
 On Windows, you also have to replace all `\` in a path with `/`.
 {{% /notice%}}

 {{% notice tip %}}